 OSU is now registered for the InCommon Certificate service.
 With this membership, OSU has unlimited access to SSL certificates at no additional cost to individual service providers.
 All OSU-owned domains are covered.
 The following certificate types are available: web server SSL certificates, extended validation certificates, code signing certificates, wildcard certificates and SAN certificates.
 The certificate authority (CA) is Comodo, an industry-standard CA trusted by most clients.

-To obtain a certificate through InCommon, please complete the InCommon SSL Certificate Request Form.
+To request a certificate management account or to obtain a certificate through InCommon, please complete the InCommon SSL Certificate Request Form.